lkdjiin/happy_phone_number/README.markdown

 Description
 ----------------------
-A rails plugin to happily format phone numbers.

-**Early stage.
-Work in progress.**
+*Happy Phone Number* provides easy methods to format phone numbers from your Rails models.
+Virtually any country specific format or convention could be supported, including national and international format.
+For the not (yet) supported countries, a general method using a simple mask is also provided.

 Overview
 -----------------------

 ### Prerequisite

   * Phone number **must be save** with digits only.
-So, without spaces, hyphen, or dots.
+So, without spaces, hyphens, or dots.
 Just digits.

 ### Demonstration